metalcycling/openstructure/modules/io/doc/mmcif.rst

     * ``atom_site.auth_asym_id``: ``residue.GetStringProp("pdb_auth_chain_name")``
     * ``atom_site.auth_seq_id``: ``residue.GetStringProp("pdb_auth_resnum")``
     * ``atom_site.pdbx_PDB_ins_code``: ``residue.GetStringProp("pdb_auth_ins_code")``

+  The last two items might be missing (not empty) if the ``atom_site.auth_seq_id`` or ``atom_site.pdbx_PDB_ins_code`` are not present in the mmCIF file.
 * Missing values in the aforementioned data items will be denoted as ``.`` or ``?``.
+* Author residue numbers (``atom_site.auth_seq_id``) and insertion codes (``atom_site.pdbx_PDB_ins_code``) are optional according to the mmCIF dictionary.
+The data items (whole columns) can be omitted in structures where the "new" residue numbers (``atom_site.label_seq_id``) are defined (to valid values).
+This is usually the case for polymer chains.
+However non-polymer and water chains do not have valid "new" residue numbers.
+In structures containing such missing data, OST requires the presence of both "old" residue numbers and insertion codes in order to identify and build residues properly.
+  It is a known limitation of the mmCIF format to allow ambiguous identifiers for waters (and ligands to some extent) and so we have to require these additional identifiers.

 Info Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^